Relativistic hydrodynamics from projection operator method: Summary

 \section{Summary}

-We studied relativistic hydrodynamics in the linear regime with Mori's projection operator method.
+We studied relativistic hydrodynamics by Mori's projection operator method and focused on linear fluctuations around the thermal equilibrium at the rest frame.
 From the view point of the projection operator method, we discussed that the difference of the frames is not the choices of the reference frames but rather those of the slow variables.
 We also found that the the slow variables for the Landau frame are the conserved charges whereas those for the Eckart frame include the current of the conserved charge, which is not essentially slow.
 In fact, we derived the slow dynamics by the projection operator method for the sets, $\{ \dele, \delp^i, \deln \}$ and $\{ \dele, \delp^i, \deln, \delj^i \}$, as the slow variables.
 We first showed that the natural choice, Eq.~(\ref{eq:lset}), gives the linearized Landau equations.
 Next, we derived the equations of motion for $\{ \dele, \delp^i, \deln, \delj^i \}$, which include the Landau and Eckart frames in the view point of the projection operator method.
 And then, we derived the linearized Eckart equation by eliminating $\delp^i$ from the above equations.

-We also discussed properties of the derived equations.
-In particular, by considering the Onsager relation, we illustrated that the slow part of the particle current, which is the fluid velocity for the Eckart frame, is determined by Landau's variables, $\{ \dele, \delp^i, \deln \}$.
-Moreover, we studied how the unstable mode of the Eckart equation arises.
-We found that the $\partial_0 $ expansion for the elimination of $\delp^i$ causes the unstable mode.
-Then, we pointed out that the unstable mode is ``massive'' and is ruled out by the cutoff in the frequency space.
-Also, we found that the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$ has the same modes as the Landau equation has.
-Thus, the particle current $\delj^i$ is irrelevant for the first order hydrodynamics.
-Recently, some atuhors also point out that the Landua frame is natural for the relativistic hydrodynamics, based on the renormalization group method \cite{Tsumura:2012ss}.
+We also discussed the slow dynamics is determined only by $\{ \dele, \delp^i, \deln \}$ and the Landau frame is natural.
+In particular, we showed that the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$ has the same modes as for $\{ \dele, \delp^i, \deln \}$.
+Thus, we found that the slow modes are determined only by the Landau's variables.
+Furthermore, by considering the Onsager relation, we illustrated that the slow part of the particle current $\delj^i$ is determined by Landau's variables even for the Eckart equation.
+Recently, some authors also point out that the Landau frame is natural for the relativistic hydrodynamics, based on the renormalization group method \cite{Tsumura:2012ss}.